 -

 Atlanta Urban Design Commission Records are now available for public access.
 This collection provides valuable insights into Atlanta’s visual arts and urban development.
 It includes artwork, sketches, photographs, and other materials that document the city’s design and architectural evolution.
-These records serve as a rich resource for researchers, urban planners and anyone interested in the cultural and historical landscapes of Atlanta.

 -